discolabs/django-shopify-auth/README.md

 Package Status
 --------------
-The package author (@gavinballard) is currently in "non-active maintenance" mode.
+The original package author (@gavinballard) is currently in "non-active maintenance" mode.
 I am happy to review and merge pull requests that provide a clear description of the problem they solve and provide a thorough test to avoid any regressions, but as I don't use Django in my day-to-day Shopify development any more (the last version I used with much regularity was Django 1.9) I am not actively working on the code.

+More recently, @stlk has been actively contributing to the project and now has commit and release privileges.
+Thanks!

-If you're using this package on a regular basis and feel you'd be a good fit to take over active development, please [contact me](https://twitter.com/gavinballard).
+If you're using this package on a regular basis and feel you'd be a good fit to help out with active development, please [contact me](https://twitter.com/gavinballard).

 Requirements
 ------------